Involvement Awards

 - Provide evidence of impact or success

 This award recognizes a student organization that has elevated or repeated an existing program, initiative, or tradition to the University of Florida campus or Gainesville community in an innovative and reimagined way.
 This student organization has a record of impact the program, initiative, or tradition has and highlights the Division of Student Life mission statement: The University of Florida Division of Student Life champions meaningful experiences that foster community connection, career design and lifelong wellbeing.
-The nominated event MUST be a recurring event for this organization.

 Nominations should: